manseerat21/jpcalendarfornotion/README.md

-# Kite - Personal Calendar Widget 🗓️
+# JapaneseCalendar - Personal Calendar Widget 🗓️

 ## Overview

-Kite's Calendar Widget is a minimalist Japanese-inspired web component, designed to be used as a personal diary or gallery.
+Japanese Calendar Widget is a minimalist Japanese-inspired web component, designed to be used as a personal diary or gallery.
 Crafted with HTML, CSS, and JavaScript, it provides a clean and functional calendar experience.
 The widget can be easily integrated into platforms like Notion, offering a unique way to document and share your journey.

 ## Features